• Skip to main content

 Everything good in the garden comes from the soil, so it’s important for gardeners, especially new gardeners, to understand their soil – we need to know the characteristics of the soil we have and we need to know how we can improve it, if necessary.

-In this video you’ll find an introductory guide to garden soil covering the following topics:
+In the video above I give you a pretty detailed introduction to garden soil covering the following topics:

 • What is soil?